CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 CONS of promoting CPS offers

-• Some have high refund rates (because some have insane fake claims)
+• Some have high refund rates (due to insane fake claims).

 • Harder to convert (obviously)

-• Some CPS offers are harder to promote on ad networks (health products general will require additional disclaimers and extra care)
+• Some CPS offers are harder to promote on ad networks (health products will require extra care)

 As you can see, it’s not a clear answer, since both of them have different pros and cons.

-Most experienced affiliate marketers would say that CPA offers are easier to promote, especially for beginners, and I would agree, but only slightly though.
+Most experienced affiliate marketers say that CPA offers are easier to promote, especially for beginners.

 When I switched to promoting CPS products, everything changed.
-The margin for error was much higher now, meaning that if I would get paid an affiliate commission of $30 every time someone buys something through my links.
+The margin for error was much higher now.

-I could afford to at least spend $30 on traffic until I see if someone converts or not.
+This meant that if I received a $30 commission per sale, I could afford to spend at least $30 on traffic.
+This was enough spending until I see if someone converts.

-Compare that to $1-2$ and you have a much smaller margin of error, if you spend $1 in traffic (which won’t get you too many clicks anyway), if you don’t get at least one conversion out of that 1 dollar, you’re kinda screwed.
+Compare that to $1-2, and you have a much smaller margin of error.
+If you spend $1 in traffic and you don’t get at least one conversion out of it, you’re kinda screwed.

-I now know what I did wrong back in those years when trying to promote CPA offers, I wasn’t tracking my data properly and optimizing my ads to squeeze out the best EPC and ROI possible only from the targets/sources that converted.
+I now know what I did wrong back then when trying to promote CPA offers.
+I wasn’t tracking my data properly.
+I also wasn’t optimizing my ads to get the best EPC and ROI possible from the targets/sources that converted.

-The point still stands though, you have to put in a lot more work into making cost-per-action offers profitable with paid traffic versus cost-per-sale ones.
+The point still stands, though.
+You have to put in a lot more work to make cost-per-action offers profitable with paid traffic than with cost-per-sale ones.

 At least that’s my opinion.